Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems

+The challenge is that the player does not know the cost function that the adversary will pick.
+Once the adversary picks a cost function, the player observes the realized cost and in some cases can also observe the full cost function.
+The objective of the learner is to achieve the minimal regret or at the least a sub-linear regret.
+We direct the readers to \cite{hazan2008adaptive} for a more detailed exposition and the various algorithmic approaches for this problem.

-In the OCO-M setting, the difference is that the cost functions are dependent on a history of the past decisions and not just the current decision $M_t$.
-More specifically, the cost functions $f_t$ in OCO-M are a function of the decisions up to $h$ time steps, i.e., $u_{t:t-h}$, where $h$ is a given number.
-Thus, the regret in the OCO-M problem, in contrast to the OCO problem is the following:
+The difference in the OCO-M setting is that the cost functions can be dependent on the history of past decisions up to a certain time.
+Let the length of the history dependence be denoted by $h$.
+The regret in the OCO-M problem is then given by

-The OCO-M framework works only when the dependence of the costs on $M_t$ is restricted to a finite and a fixed history $h$.
-In the control setting, the cost is a function of the output which is dependent on the full history of decisions $M_{1:t}$.
+One limitation of the OCO-M framework is that it can only be applied when the length $h$ is fixed or bounded above.
+In a control setting though, the cost is typically a function of the state or the output, which is dependent on the full history of decisions $M_{1:t}$, the length of which grows unbounded with the duration of the control episode.
 Let

 and $G^{[1]}_t = C_tB_{t-1}$.
 Thus, the history of dependence increases with $t$ and is not fixed.
 In order to apply the OCO-M framework, typically, a truncated output $\tilde{y}_t$ is constructed, whose dependence on the history of control inputs is limited to $h$ time steps: